LeetaoGoooo/discord-robots/README.md

 # Discord Gemini Robot

-This project sets up a Discord bot using Python that utilizes the Gemini API to answer questions and recognize image .
-Additionally, it integrates with Bing Create to create images and enhances the creation process using Gemini.
+This project sets up a Discord bot using Python.

+1. Answer questions and recognize image using Gemini
+2. Create images using Bing Create
+3. Enhances No.2 creation process using Gemini
+4. Create excerpt card

 ## Features

 - Question Answering: The bot can answer questions using the Gemini API.
 - Image Recognize: The bot can recognize the content of the image.
 - Bing Create Integration: The bot can create images using Bing Create and enhance the creation process using Gemini.
+- Excerpt Card: The bot can create an excerpt card

 ## Installation